Stunned for a day, Parisians return to square of solidarity

 The few who turned up on Saturday said others were afraid or followed police advice not to leave their homes.

-And although people said they felt good about Sunday’s gathering, the crowd at one point suddenly started to run in panic toward side streets.
+And although people said they felt good about Sunday’s gathering, the crowd at one point suddenly started to run in panic towards side streets.

 Nobody seemed to know why, but the sudden show of fear seemed to betray a tension Parisians still feel.